jason-kerney/RJK.FileSystemWrapper/docs/Accessor/getFileSystem.md

 }
 ```

-And this lets you have access to a Directory before and after it is deleted.
+This allows access to the information about the directory before and after delete.